parthsuresh/few-pix-attack-brats/README.md

 - S. Bakas, H. Akbari, A. Sotiras, M. Bilello, M. Rozycki, J.S.
 Kirby, et al., "Advancing The Cancer Genome Atlas glioma MRI collections with expert segmentation labels and radiomic features", Nature Scientific Data, 4:170117 (2017) DOI: 10.1038/sdata.2017.117
 - S. Bakas, M. Reyes, A. Jakab, S. Bauer, M. Rempfler, A. Crimi, et al., "Identifying the Best Machine Learning Algorithms for Brain Tumor Segmentation, Progression Assessment, and Overall Survival Prediction in the BRATS Challenge", arXiv preprint arXiv:1811.02629 (2018)

-## Included as a submission to the course CSCI 596
+## This work is part of the course CSCI 596 at the University of Southern California
 by Parth Suresh, Rushabh Kapadia